molgenis/molgenis.org/public/documentation/guide-explore.md

 ## scatter plot [Scatter_plot](https://en.wikipedia.org/wiki/Scatter_plot "Scatter plot")
 ![Dataexplorer charts create scatterplot](/res/images/dataexplorer/create scatter plot.png?raw=true, "dataexplorer/scatterplot")

-For the scatterplot 2 attributes are selected to make the plot, optionally a third attribute can be selected to split the dots in groups using different shapes and colours per group.
-Optionally you can provide a title for your plot.
+For the scatterplot, 2 attributes are selected to make the plot.
+Optionally, a third attribute can be selected to split the dots in groups, using different shapes and colours per group.
+You can also provide a title for your plot.

 ![Dataexplorer charts scatterplot](/res/images/dataexplorer/scatter plot.png?raw=true, "dataexplorer/scatterplot")